jay-parkin/API-Webserver/README.md

   - user_id is a foreign key referring to User.
 - Each transaction belongs to one account.
   - account_id is a foreign key referring to Account.
+- Each transaction belong to one category.
+  - category_id is a foreign key referring to Category.

 ### Category <br>